Local residents praised as heroes after saving man’s life

 As she saw more help was on site, Silva, in her father’s car, continued on to Coos Bay to make sure her daughter played in her last volleyball game for the year.

-For McKiddy, he and his friend Matt stopped to help a person in need because it was the right thing to do.
+For McKiddy, stopping to help a person in need was just the right thing to do.

 “Do onto others what you wish upon yourself,” McKiddy said.
 “It’s a Christmas miracle.”